xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 <p align="justify">
-In order to make this exploit persistent and workable across multiple Windows platforms, we need to find a way to bypass address randomization and dynamically load the address of **VirtualProtect** function.
-In order to accomplish this task we will try to call **VirtualProtect** by extracting a leaked **kernel32** address found on the stack and using it as a point of reference in order to calculate the desired address.
+In order to make this exploit persistent and workable across multiple Windows platforms, we need to find a way to bypass address randomization and dynamically load the address of <b>VirtualProtect</b> function.
+In order to accomplish this task we will try to call <b>VirtualProtect</b> by extracting a leaked <b>kernel32</b> address found on the stack and using it as a point of reference in order to calculate the desired address.
 First let’s find the location of the leaked memory address.
-We will open **Immunity Debugger** and attach the **CloudMe** process.
+We will open <b>Immunity Debugger</b> and attach the <b>CloudMe</b> process.
 Then we will run the previous python script in order to crash the program and trigger the exception.

-Afterwards we will scroll down in stack view at **Immunity Debugger**.
-Further down the stack view, we should start seeing pointers on the stack, indicating " **RETURN to … from …**".
+Afterwards we will scroll down in stack view at <b>Immunity Debugger</b>.
+Further down the stack view, we should start seeing pointers on the stack, indicating " <b>RETURN to … from …</b>".
 These are saved addresses placed on the stack by functions that were called earlier.
-If we scroll almost all the way down, we will find a pointer to a **kernel32** address.
+If we scroll almost all the way down, we will find a pointer to a <b>kernel32</b> address.
 </p>

 ![Screenshot 2021-02-16 at 15.22.54]({{ site.baseurl }}/assets/images/2021/02/screenshot-2021-02-16-at-15.22.54.png)

 <p align="justify">
-As previously mentioned, after scrolling down the stack view, there is a leaked **kernel32** address **0x0022ED28**
+As previously mentioned, after scrolling down the stack view, there is a leaked <b>kernel32</b> address <b>0x0022ED28</b>
 </p>